SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde Schwarz DVB NV7000.md

 - **Preselect Exciter A Input**
 - **Preselect Exciter B Input**

 There is also a **Nominal** **Power** parameter, which can be configured with the expected output power for the transmitter.
-Once this parameter has been set, the **Output Power Percentage** parameter will contain the **Forward Power** multiplied by *100* and then divided by the **Nominal Power**.Note: as long as this parameter has not been set, the calculated percentage will show *Infinity.*
+Once this parameter has been set, the **Output Power Percentage** parameter will contain the **Forward Power** multiplied by *100* and then divided by the **Nominal Power**.
+Note: as long as this parameter has not been set, the calculated percentage will show *Infinity.*

 Finally, there is one last important parameter: **SNMP Interface**.
-This parameter is used to select the correct OIDs for the parameters for SNMP communication.Normally there should be no need to set this parameter, because it should be automatically configured after first startup.
+This parameter is used to select the correct OIDs for the parameters for SNMP communication.
+Normally there should be no need to set this parameter, because it should be automatically configured after first startup.
 But in some circumstances, in particular when the device is replace by another using different MIBs, it may be necessary to override this setting.
 Refer to the section "Configuration of the SNMP Interface parameter" above for more information.

 ### Exciter

 This page displays information about the two exciters of the device, named *A* and *B*.
 For each exciter, you can find the active input, a parameter to select an input and the status of the two input signals.
 There is also a parameter that indicates which exciter is currently active and what the status of the automatic change is.

 This page also contains the **Exciters Table**, which should contain two records (*A* and *B*).
 Those records generate two virtual elements, called *\[ElementName\].Exciter A* and *\[ElementName\].Exciter B*.
-The last column in the table, **ET - EID**,contains the DataMiner ID and Element ID of the virtual element.
+The last column in the table, **ET - EID**, contains the DataMiner ID and Element ID of the virtual element.

 ### Registers